 Sure, chocolate is a delicious treat, and it’s a staple of some of our favorite desserts.
 But it’s not exactly a health food, so it should be enjoyed in moderation—right?

 Well, it turns out that eating chocolate might actually have a pretty significant health benefit.
-According to recent research conducted by five scientists in Italy, compounds found in chocolate, called flavanols, can help boost cognitive performance.
+Recent research has found connections between antioxidant content in dark chocolate According to recent research conducted by five scientists in Italy, compounds found in chocolate, called flavanols, can help boost cognitive performance.
 Yup, chocolate’s good for your brain.

 The scientists, studying at the Universities of Rome and L’Aquila, compiled research from 10 different studies.
 The studies assessed people’s performance on cognitive tests before and after eating cocoa or chocolate.
 The results were pretty telling: in nine out of the 10 studies, there was a noticeable improvement after the subjects had eaten the chocolate.
 The scientists found improvements in “general cognition, attention, processing speed, and working memory.”
 Sounds pretty good to us!